harikt/conduit-skelton/README.md

 Check [conduit](https://github.com/phly/conduit) the middleware for PHP.

 This is pretty simple configuring some of the components of aura with conduit.
-Currently have [negotiation middleware](src/Conduit/Middleware/NegotiationMiddleware.php), [router middleware](src/Conduit/Middleware/RouterMiddleware.php) and  [authentication middleware](src/Conduit/Middleware/AuthenticationMiddleware.php).
+Currently have [application middleware](src/Conduit/Middleware/ApplicationMiddleware.php) and  [authentication middleware](src/Conduit/Middleware/AuthenticationMiddleware.php).

 ## Installation